mozilla/addon-sdk/packages/addon-kit/docs/page-mod.md

 ### Styling web pages ###

-Sometimes adding a script to web pages is not enough, you also want to styling them. `PageMod` provides an easy way to do that through options' properties `contentStyle` and `contentStyleFile`:
+Sometimes adding a script to web pages is not enough, you also want to styling them. `PageMod` provides an easy way to do that through options' `contentStyle` and `contentStyleFile` properties:

     var data = require("self").data;
     var pageMod = require("page-mod");